dchaparro801/forkThis/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is not licensed just a practice project.

 ## Acknowledgments

 * Hat tip to anyone who's code was used
 * Inspiration
+* CodeBaseAcademy
+* Udemy courses
-* etc
+* GitHub